liferay/liferay-docs/develop/tutorials/articles/message-bus/02-synchronous-messaging.markdown

 ## Implementing the Message Listener

 Implementing the message listener is slightly more involved than implementing the message sender.
-To implement the listener you need to make a class that implements Liferay's `MessageListener` interface.
+To implement the listener, you need to make a class that implements Liferay's `MessageListener` interface.
 You can find the listener of the tour manager's Tasks portlet here:
 [`SetupMessagingImpl.java`](https://github.com/liferay/liferay-docs/tree/6.2.x/develop/tutorials/code/msg-bus/synchronous/tasks-portlet/docroot/WEB-INF/src/com/tour/portlet/tasks/messaging/impl/SetupMessagingImpl.java).